Top 3 reasons to outsource eligibility audit services

 Healthcare coverage for ineligible dependents is a costly problem that requires immediate action from employers.
 According to a study from Colonial Life & Accident Insurance Company and the Government Finance Officers Association, 8% of people enrolled in a business’s medical plan are not qualified to receive the coverage based on the plan’s criteria.

 These ineligible dependents could drive the cost of healthcare up for both employers and their workers, according to Modern Healthcare.
-Outsourcing the obligation to perform eligibility audits and other services will allow a team of experienced professionals to take a closer look at company records.
+Outsource the obligation to perform eligibility audits and other services will allow a team of experienced professionals to take a closer look at company records.
 These third parties can pinpoint ineligible participants quickly and provide a more systematic dependent verification process.

 2. Reduction of time